Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 # Seans AngularJS <-> NodeJS <-> MongoDB Boilerplate

-Also comes with the mocha chai testing framemwork.
+Also comes with the mocha chai testing framework.

 *This project depends on MongoDB.
 You will need to pre install it to your local machine from* https://docs.mongodb.com/manual/installation/